cubee-cb/linux-vr-compat/ARCH.md

-Testing VR games with WiVRn and WlxOverlay-S on Arch Linux.
-And guess what?
-My GPU doesn't crash here!
+Testing VR games with WiVRn and WlxOverlay-S on Arch Linux. ~And guess what?
+My GPU doesn't crash here!~

+Uh nevermind.
+It crashes now.
+Hope it's not a hardware issue, which it will be now I've written this down.
+Or will it?
+I love uncertainty.
+Also the SSD doesn't boot anymore so I might have to work out what's going on there.
+Or just reroll the system on a new drive like I kind of want to do anyway, and consolidate my Fedora dev/gaming setup and Arch VR setup into the one install. `dnf` is sloooowwwwww.
+I'm liking `pacman` and `yay` so far.
+I guess I use Arch now?
+Just `archinstall` so it's not "proper" but frankly I don't care how it's installed as long as my distro functions.

 ### Shortcuts
 - [Setup](#setup)